NCHlab/Python_Server_Implementations/README.md

 - 2d. if no param or more than 1 param given in body, reject with 400

-- 2e. after correctly sending to a req to this endpoint, set_message value should be returned in the header to responses to /hello endpoint
+- 2e. after correctly sending to a req to this endpoint, return a 204 and set_message value should be returned in the header to responses to /hello endpoint

 Example 2: